duncanberger/PZQ_POPGEN/README.md

 The repository is divided into 3 sections:

 1).
-Production - containing all the commands used to produce the data for the analyses.<br />
+Production - containing all the commands used to produce data for analyses.<br />
 2).
-Analysis - containing all the commands used to analyse the data.<br />
+Analysis - containing all the commands used to analyse data.<br />
 3).
 Figures - containing scripts (1 script per figure) used to plot the results. <br />
 ## Abstract